renatorib/github-blog/README.md

 ## API Only

-**This repository is just about the API that wraps github official GraphQL API into some useful methods.**
+**This repository is just about the API.**

 Note:

-> If you're looking for something more 'high level', like a full-featured blog application, I'm working on a started templated using Next.js, TypeScript and Tailwindcss.
+> If you're looking for something more 'high level', like a full-featured blog application, I'm working on a starter template using Next.js, TypeScript and Tailwindcss.
 [Follow me on twitter](https://twitter.com/renatorib_) to follow up and receive updates.

 ## Concept